 Safety Features in Modern Pressure Cookers

-The modern pressure cookers have been so well engineered that you need not to worry about their handling and tendency to explode.
-These pressure cookers are more advanced and reliable that the olden days pressure cookers.
-So now we shall see what’s so new in the modern pressure cookers that make them so durable and trusted.
+The modern pressure cookers have been so well engineered that you need not worry about their handling and tendency to explode.
+These pressure cookers are more advanced and reliable than the old pressure cookers.
+So, now we shall see what’s so new in the modern pressure cookers that make them so durable and trusted.

 - Locking Device